gdichicago/js202/README.md

 # GDI JS 202: AJAX/JSON

+Slides are built using the [Yeoman Reveal generator template](https://github.com/gdichicago/yeoman_reveal_template).
+See the repo for instructions on making modifications to the slides.

+Slides and materials are hosted [here](http://gdichicago.com/classes/js202/workshop).

 ## Course description

 In this afternoon workshop, we'll learn about AJAX and JSONP, the technologies that let websites pull information in dynamically from servers.
 These technologies are essential to modern websites.